 Between the World and Me by Ta-Nehisi Coates is a book given to me by Ms. Jodi Benenson, one of our professors and academic director during my stay at University of Nebraska at Omaha for Young Southeast Asian Leaders Initiative.

 Frankly speaking, it took me two months to finish this book because I have been binge-reading on my free time.
 However, unlike all of those books I didn’t finish because either I was bored or wasn’t just really interested in the topic, there is something with this one that I needed to reach the conclusion.

-The book summarizes the longtime sacrifices of the new generation of colored Americans, specifically Black.
+The book summarizes the long time sacrifices of the new generation of black Americans.

-Coates wrote to his young child in this book about his struggles with being a black American in the United States.
+Coates wrote to his young child in this book about his struggles on being a black American in the United States.
 He stated a number of situations that shaped him and how fear had brought him to what he is now, aspiring for a better world for his child.
-From events that evolved around him and his family and friends to national and state incidents, they were all laid down to prove a point.
 In fact, as his child grew, he feared of him suffering similarly to those whose bodies were destroyed either in the streets or by authorities.
 Fear of not owning his body as a black American has haunted him from a young age.